Brightify/Cuckoo/README.md

 pod "Cuckoo"
 ```

-And add the following `Run script` build phase to your test target's `Build Phases`:
+And add the following `Run script` build phase to your test target's `Build Phases` above the `Compile Sources` phase:

 ```Bash
 # Define output file.
 Change "${PROJECT_DIR}/${PROJECT_NAME}Tests" to your test's root source folder, if it's not the default name.